runspired/ember-migrate-actions-codemod/README.md

   https://raw.githubusercontent.com/runspired/ember-action-codemods/master/src/event-properties.js
 ```

-### Step 4: Convert `action` hashes in JavaScript to decorated properties:
+### Step 3: Convert `action` hashes in JavaScript to decorated properties:

 Requires Ember.js 3.10 and above.
 This will no-op if your action names
-conflict with existing ember component functions.
+conflict with existing methods or props on the component/route/controller.

-If you're converting to native classes, this is unnecessary (you're already
-using the `@action` decorator).

 ```sh
 jscodeshift app/ -t \
   https://raw.githubusercontent.com/runspired/ember-action-codemods/master/src/action-decorators.js
 ```

-### Step 5: Convert string actions to properties
+### Step 4: Convert string actions to properties

 If you're not using the `actions` hash in components and controllers, this is
 safe to do.